drjwbaker/lc-open-refine/_episodes/07-introduction-to-transformations.md

 * Splitting data that is in a single column into multiple columns (e.g. splitting an address into multiple parts)
 * Standardising the format of data in a column without changing the values (e.g. removing punctuation or standardising a date format)
-* Extracting a particular type of data from a longer text string (e.g. finding ISBNs in a bibliographic citation)

 To support this type of activity OpenRefine supports 'Transformations' which are ways of manipulating data in columns.
 Transformations are normally written in a special language called 'GREL' (General Refine Expression Language).
 To some extent GREL expressions are similar to Excel Formula, although they tend to focus on text manipulations rather than numeric functions.